CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 8. Click on that row (by clicking on the number on the far left).
 Move the attribute table out of the way so you can see the map again.
 That state should be highlighted.
 You can select multiple rows by holding the "Command" button and clicking on the rows you are interested in.

-9. Close the attribute table and Deselect Features from All layers
+9. Close the attribute table and 'Deselect Features' from 'All layers'
 ![features](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/deselect.png)

 10. Select the `select features using an expression` tool.
 We will again select by expression in order to select the states with greater than 300 refugees.
 Use the expression builder as we did above to select the states.
 Your expression should read:  `"SUMIndividuals"  > 300`

 The footer bar of the map will indicate that 14 features were selected.

 Use this selection to identify which states of greater than 300 refugees are within countries with fewer than ten million people.
 Use the expression builder to figure out which 6 states have these two characteristics. *Hint: You will need to use 'AND'*

 11. SAVE your project